Simplifying Nested Family Instances

 I implemented the following procedure to deal with a SET:

-• Go through each element of the collection and convert it to a FamilyInstance.
+FamilyInstancedaughters withGetSubComponentIdsto a collection of element ids. - Go through each element of the collection and convert it to a

-• Create a SketchPlane using this data and the normal vector it defines.
+SketchPlaneusing this data and the normal vector it defines. - Analyse the

 doc.Create.NewFamilyInstance(